 The layer on layer principle

-Outdoor clothing in the proper materials
+Outdoor clothing in the right materials

-The mid-layer is the clothing layer that should absorb moisture from the first layer, moving it away from the body.
-Wool is an excellent choice for the second layer.
-Pure synthetic materials cannot absorb moisture, but many super base layers still transport moisture to the next layer by weaving wool into the garment’s outer layer.
+The mid layer is designed to absorb moisture from the base layer and move it away from the body.
+Wool works very well here.
+Pure synthetic materials cannot absorb moisture, but many performance garments still transport moisture outward by combining synthetic fibres with wool in the outer layer.

 Learn more